-Moreover, with the total lifting of the import safeguards for ceramic tiles beginning 2010, LCI suspended its manufacturing operations in 2012 and started renting out its warehouses in July 2014.
+Meanwhile, with the total lifting of the import safeguards for ceramic tiles beginning 2010, LCI suspended its manufacturing operations in 2012 and started renting out its warehouses in July 2014.
 In September 2016, the Board of Directors (BOD) and stockholders of LCI approved the amendment of LCI's Articles of Incorporation (AOI), specifically, the change in its corporate name to Lepanto Development Corporation and change in its primary purpose to state that it can purchase, acquire, own, lease, sell and convey real properties such as lands, buildings, factories and warehouses and machineries, equipment and other personal properties as may be necessary or incidental to the conduct of the corporate business, and to pay in cash, shares of its capital stock, debentures and other evidences of indebtedness, or other securities, as may be deemed expedient, for any business or property acquired by the corporation.

 In September 2012, certain property and equipment and investment properties of Tutuban Properties, Inc. (TPI; a wholly-owned subsidiary) were damaged by fire.
 FLT Prime Insurance Corporation (FPIC), the non-life insurance policy provider and also a majority-owned subsidiary of POPI, recognized the incident as a fire loss event.
 The insurance policy was substantially ceded by FPIC to third party reinsurers.

-On April 1, 2015, TPI signed a Memorandum of Understanding (MOU) with the Department of Transportation and Communication (DOTC) and Philippine National Railways (PNR) to formalize the agreement to cooperate in the finalization and implementation of plans to North-South Railway Project (NSRP) within a period of six (6) months.
+On April 1, 2015, TPI signed a Memorandum of Understanding (MOU) with the then Department of Transportation and Communication (DOTC) and Philippine National Railways (PNR) to formalize the agreement to cooperate in the finalization and implementation of plans for the North-South Railway Project (NSRP) within a period of six (6) months.
 The NSRP involves construction of the North Line (Bulacan to Tutuban) and South Line (Tutuban to Albay) with the transfer station located at Tutuban Center.
-In 2016, discussions on the implementation of the NSRP among DOTC, PNR and TPI are on-going.
+As at September 30, 2017, discussions on the implementation of the NSRP among DOTC, PNR and TPI are on-going.

 On January 13, 2015, the Insurance Commission (IC) issued Circular No. 2015-02-A which provided clarification of the provisions of Sections 194, 197, 200 and 289 of the Amended Insurance Code to ensure the compliance with the minimum capitalization and net worth requirements by the insurance companies.
-The Parent Company is committed to infuse the necessary capital to comply with the IC's requirements for FPIC for 2015.
-While management is exploring various options, FPIC will continue to serve its portfolio of active insurance policies, the maturities of which range up to 2018.
+The Parent Company committed to infuse the necessary capital to comply with the IC's requirements for FPIC for 2015.

-On August 14, 2015, POPI entered into an agreement with Ayala Land, Inc. (ALI) whereby ALI will subscribe to 2,500,000,000 common shares of stock of POPI or 51.36% equity interest in POPI for a total consideration of P5.625 billion, subject to certain terms and conditions.
-In connection with the foregoing, on August 13, 2015, the BOD approved the amendment of POPI's AOI, specifically: (i) Article Sixth - to increase the number of its directors from seven (7) to nine (9); and (ii) Article Seventh - to increase its authorized capital stock from P2.40 billion (divided into 2.40 billion common shares at P1 par value) to P7.50 billion (divided into 7.50 billion common shares at P1 par value).
+On August 14, 2015, POPI entered into an agreement with Ayala Land, Inc. (ALI) whereby ALI will subscribe to 2,500,000,000 common shares of stock of POPI or 51.36% equity interest in POPI for a total consideration of \$\mathbb{P}\$5.625 billion, subject to certain terms and conditions.
+In connection with the foregoing, on August 13, 2015, the BOD approved the amendment of POPI's AOI, specifically: (i) Article Sixth - to increase the number of its directors from seven (7) to nine (9); and (ii) Article Seventh - to increase its authorized capital stock from \$\mathbb{P}\$2.40 billion (divided into 2.40 billion common shares at \$\mathbb{P}\$1 par value) to \$\mathbb{P}\$7.50 billion (divided into 7.50 billion common shares at \$\mathbb{P}\$1 par value).
 On February 24, 2016, the Deed of Subscription between ALI and POPI was executed.
-As of June 30, 2016, the amount received for the subscription amounting to P1,406.25 million was presented as deposit for future stock subscription in the 2016 statement of financial position.
+As of June 30, 2016, the amount received for the subscription amounting to \$\mathbb{P}\$1,406.25 million was presented as deposit for future stock subscription in the 2016 statement of financial position.
 The increase in POPI's authorized capital stock was approved by the SEC on July 4, 2016.
 As of 31 December 2016, ALI has subscribed to 2.5 billion shares, equivalent to 51.06% equity in POPI.